lixpaulian/stm32f7-uart/README.md

 The driver's API is conceived in a way to be easily integrated in a POSIX environment.
 It is derived from the `device_char` class found in µOS++.

 ### Transmit
-The driver expects a buffer and a count to be sent.
+The driver expects a buffer and a count of bytes to be sent.
 In both DMA and interrupt modes, it initializes the UART and DMA (if in DMA mode) and waits for the transfer to be finshed.
 During this time, a semaphore blocks the caller to try to send more data, until the ongoing transfer is finished.
 An internal buffer is used for temporary storage until the data is sent.

 ### Receive
 Using DMA to receive is a bit tricky, because generally you don't know how much data you are going to get so that you know how to program the DMA's counter.
 The solution is to use the "interrupt on idle" property (most UARTs "know" this).
 What is an "idle character"?
 This is defined as the period of time equal to a character at the given baud rate, during which time the line is in spacing state (that is, at the stop bit's level).